AndMastro/protein-ligand-GNN/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![PyTorch](https://img.shields.io/badge/PyTorch-%23EE4C2C.svg?style=for-the-badge&logo=PyTorch&logoColor=white)

-# Predicting affinities from simplistic protein-ligand interaction representations – what do graph neural networks learn?
+# Learning characteristics of graph neural networks predicting protein-ligand affinities

 This repository contains the code for the work on protein-ligand interaction with GNNs, in which we investigate what GNNs learn by using explainable AI (XAI).